TheOdinProject/curriculum/rails/deployment.md

 Note that you'll probably be prompted for your billing information when installing add-ons (or possibly before) because they need to be able to charge for overages.

 ## Deploying to Heroku

+If you haven't deployed to Heroku before and this is your first time, feel free to just skim this section.
+It's meant to be a handy reference for later.

 The details of deployment will be left to Michael Hartl in the project, but we'll do a quick overview of how it will work.
 It's not meant to be a step-by-step guide... for that, please check out [Heroku's "Getting Started with Rails 4" guide](https://devcenter.heroku.com/articles/getting-started-with-rails4).
 A typical convention with Heroku commands is that they're prefixed with either `$ heroku run` or just `$heroku`, so running a database migration on Heroku is `$ heroku run rake db:migrate` and using the console is `$ heroku run console`.